 We have prepared an information session specifically for candidates writing in Canada under a MOU.
 We would encourage you to watch this short presentation to get a fuller understanding of the Canadian CFE exam and what is expected.

 Your preparation for the CFE depends on your level of comfort with case writing skills, Canadian tax, and current technical knowledge.
+You should plan your writing date according to your own situation, which may mean deferring until a later sitting.
 Our recommendation would be for you to work through our Essentials course for Core 1, Core 2 and one of the electives (either Tax, Performance Management, Assurance or Finance) prior to registering to write the CFE.
 The Essentials Elective you choose will depend upon which role or depth area you choose for your CFE Day 2 case.
 (Please note that if your plan is to have a license for public practice in Canada, you will need to choose Assurance for your CFE Day 2 depth area and therefore, Assurance is the Elective you will want to choose as well).
 These courses will help you to build up your technical knowledge and your case writing skills.
-You will find these courses listed under our PEP offerings or through the links below.
+You will find these courses listed under our PEP offerings.

-Unfortunately the pass rates for candidates coming through MOU agreements have been historically low, as candidates do not realize the significant difference between the CPA exam and previous CA exam experiences.
-Most Canadian candidates work through this coverage and begin writing cases in the lead up to the CFE, and their pass rate is significantly higher.
-In order to be successful we would recommend you consider this route:
+Unfortunately, the pass rates for candidates coming through MOU agreements has been historically low, as candidates do not realize the significant difference between the CPA exam and previous CA exam experiences.
+Most traditional candidates work through this coverage and begin writing cases in the lead up to the CFE, and their pass rate is significantly higher.

-This is the process we recommend.
+This is the process we recommend for success on the CFE.
 The timing obviously is impacted by your own experience and if you are working or not.